 \section{\gls{ml} model and hyperparameter tuning}

-In this appendix we provide the information about the hyperparameters used in fine tuning of \gls{ml} models.
-For experimental data, we used the hyper parameters as given in Table \ref{hyperGB} for tuned \gls{xgb} model training:\\
+In this appendix we provide information about the hyperparameters used in the fine tuning of the \gls{ml} models.
+With the experimental data, we used the hyperparameters given in Table~\ref{hyperGB} for tuned \gls{xgb} model training.